 » Go to news main

-March 8th marks International Women's Day, a day to celebrate the achievements of women around the world and to call for greater gender equality.
-A Computer Science PhD student is doing just this.
-Bimpe Ayoola is making waves in her field and advocating for greater representation of women in technology.
+A Computer Science alumni and PhD student is making waves in her field and advocating for greater representation of women in technology.

 “I am so glad I chose computer science at Dalhousie,” says Bimpe.
 “Since then, I have had many opportunities to motivate and talk to young women who are also trying to make such decisions.
 My ultimate goal is to make meaningful contributions to the advancement of knowledge in the industry.”